alchemiesofscent/apographon/README.md

 Apographon is a pipeline for taking LLM‑based deep transcriptions of historical, mixed‑language works (Greek, Latin, and modern languages), normalizing them to clean HTML, converting to TEI and semantic HTML, and serving them in an accessible browser viewer.
 Ultimately, passages should link out to external projects (e.g., First1KGreek) for cross‑corpus navigation.

 This repository currently contains a working reference implementation evolved from a “German Book Converter”.
-The Python package name remains `german_book_converter` for compatibility; the CLI and repository use the name Apographon.
+The Python package is now `apographon`; the CLI and repository share the same name.

 ## Goals